 - Thalassemia major

-The presence of Howell-Jolly bodies (a type of granule) may indicate:
+The presence of Howell-Jolly bodies (a type of granule inside the red blood cells) may indicate:

 - Bone marrow does not produce enough healthy blood cells (myelodysplasia)